aws/aws-nitro-enclaves-cli/README.md

 ### How to install (Amazon Linux repository):
 #### Running enclaves
+  1. Ensure that your EC2 instance was created with enclave support enabled and that your system (*and container if applicable*) has read/write access to `/dev/nitro_enclaves`.
+  2. Ensure that your system (*and container if applicable*) has Linux hugepages available.
-  1. Install the main Nitro CLI package from the AL2 repository: `sudo amazon-linux-extras install aws-nitro-enclaves-cli`.
+  3. Install the main Nitro CLI package from the AL2 repository: `sudo amazon-linux-extras install aws-nitro-enclaves-cli`.
-  2. Add yourself to the `ne` group: `sudo usermod -aG ne $USER`.
+  4. Add yourself to the `ne` group: `sudo usermod -aG ne $USER`.
 You will have to log out and back in for this change to take effect.
-  3. Reserve resources (memory and CPUs) for future enclaves, by editing `/etc/nitro_enclaves/allocator.yaml` (or use the default configuration - 512MB and 2 CPUs) and then starting the resource reservation service: `sudo systemctl start nitro-enclaves-allocator.service`.
+  5. Reserve resources (memory and CPUs) for future enclaves, by editing `/etc/nitro_enclaves/allocator.yaml` (or use the default configuration - 512MB and 2 CPUs) and then starting the resource reservation service: `sudo systemctl start nitro-enclaves-allocator.service`.
-  4. [Recommended] If you want your resources configuration to persist across reboots, enable the service: `sudo systemctl enable nitro-enclaves-allocator.service`.
+  6. [Recommended] If you want your resources configuration to persist across reboots, enable the service: `sudo systemctl enable nitro-enclaves-allocator.service`.
-  5. You are now ready to go.
+  7. You are now ready to go.

 #### Building enclave images (optional)
   1. In case you want to build EIF images, install additional Nitro Enclaves